SAKryukov/vscode-extensible-markdown/docs/index.md

 Alternatively, open the Command Palette ("Ctrl+Shift+P"/"Cmd+Shift+P" or F1) and search for the command "Markdown: Convert to HTML" or "Markdown: Convert to HTML all .md files in workspace".

-The HTML file is saved to the same directory as original Markdown file.
+The HTML file is saved to the same directory as original Markdown file, if not specified otherwise [by settings](#special-markdown-extension-convertToHtml-outputPath).

 ### Preview